How to use Google Docs? [Complete Guide 2023]

 All changes are made in real-time, so it’s easy to see what’s going on without having to just access the history.
 Other than that, there are numerous ways to share your files, as you can see below:

-- Sharing a link that can be accessed by anyone who has it
+- Sharing a link that can be accessed by anyone who has it;

-- Sharing a link that can be accessed for a limited time
+- Sharing a link that can be accessed for a limited time;

-- Sharing a link that can only be accessed by members of a company
+- Sharing a link that can only be accessed by members of a company;

-- Sharing a link that can only be accessed by the owner of a specific email address
+- Sharing a link that can only be accessed by the owner of a specific email address.

 3. Different permissions

-Of course, just because you’ve shared your text with someone doesn’t mean you want them to edit everything.
+Of course, just because you’ve shared your tile with someone doesn’t mean you want them to edit everything.
 To deal with this, Google Docs offers different types of permissions for whoever has the link to your document.

 In this way, some people can have complete freedom, while others can only view the text.
 You can also let people suggest edits you need to approve or only comment on parts of the text.